-Father’s Day is on Sunday the 3rd of September and if you’re stuck for ideas of how to spend the day we’ve done the hard work for you and come up with 50 fantastic ideas for Fathers Day Perth including places to eat, places to go and things to buy to spoil the very special men in your family’s life.
+Father’s Day in Perth is a special occasion for the whole family to enjoy.
+If you’re stuck for ideas of how to spend the day with your Dad, Husband or Pop, we’ve done the hard work for you!
+Here’s 50 fantastic ideas for Fathers Day Perth including places to eat, places to go and things to buy to spoil the very special men in your family’s life.

-- Enjoy the Spring sunshine in the Perth Hills and visit Parkerville Tavern, a gorgeous heritage family pub and restaurant nestled in a wooded valley.
+- Enjoy Spring sunshine in the Perth Hills and visit Parkerville Tavern, a gorgeous heritage family pub and restaurant nestled in a wooded valley.
 Choose to sit indoors or outdoors in the huge beer garden where there’s a playground with its resident emus, goats and bandicoots to keep the kids amused.
 On Father’s Day, breakfast is on from 8am to 10am (bookings required).
 Lunch and dinner bookings are not necessary – walk-ins only from 11am.
 Live music will be happening from 3pm.
+Sad will love a pint at the Parky!
 Read the Buggybuddys review.

 - Treat Dad to breakfast or lunch at the chilled out Oakover Grounds in the Swan Valley.
-There is plenty of space for the kids to run about and Dad will not be able to resist a boat around the lake in one of the free pedalos or even try some fishing!
-Celebrate Father’s Day at The Grounds with a delicious three course lunch with a free beer for Dad ($49pp).
+There is plenty of space for the kids to run about and Dad will not be able to resist a boat around the lake in one of the free pedalos or even try fishing!
+Celebrate Father’s Day at The Grounds with a delicious brekkie (Adults $29.90 and kids $15.50, under 2’s free), or $55 lunch with a free beer for Dad ($49pp).
 Bookings are essential Read the Buggybuddys review.

-- Head to the Swan Valley this Father’s Day.
-Elmar’s in the Valley has a delicious German style menu.
+6. Head to the Swan Valley this Father’s Day.
+Elmar’s in the Valley has delicious German style eats on it’s menu.
 Lunch seatings are 11am and 2.30pm and Dinner from 6pm.
-Elmar’s in house musician Ben Merito will also be playing from 12pm to 4pm and again for dinner service at 6pm.
+Elmar’s in house musician Ben Merito will also be playing.
 Bookings are essential!
 Read the Buggybuddys review.

-- Take Dad for a special buffet lunch at Bistro 38 at the Joondalup Resort.
+7. Take Dad for a special buffet lunch at Bistro 38 at the Joondalup Resort.
 Enjoy the delicious carvery and chocolate fountain, plus two hours of free-flowing sparkling wine, beer and soft drinks.
-Available from 12–2pm, the buffet lunch costs $65 for adults, $35 for teens 13–17 years, $25 kids 5–12 years, Under 5s free.
+Available from 12–3pm, the buffet lunch costs $69 for adults, $35 for teens 13–17 years, $25 kids 5–12 years, Under 4s free.
+There’s also a huge Fathers day buffet in their Lakeview ballroom!
 Read the Buggybuddys review.

-- Relax at the gorgeous, newly renovated Holiday Inn which is situated right in the middle of the city.
-There’s $25 specials for lunch at their restaurant Ivy and Jack 12pm to 3:30pm, including a pint or glass of wine.
-There is a great kid’s menu and too.
+8. Relax at the gorgeous, newly renovated Holiday Inn which is situated right in the middle of the city.
+There’s $25 ribs and pint specials for lunch and dinner at their restaurant Ivy and Jack.
+There is a great kid’s menu too.
 With so many attractions nearby, you can take a walk around the city afterwards or help Dad shop for his prezzie!
 Read the Buggybuddys review.

-- Book in for breakfast, lunch or dinner at Homestead Brewery.
+9. Book in for breakfast, lunch or dinner at Homestead Brewery.
 Catch some live tunes in the beer garden, let the kids play in the fenced play area and celebrate all things fatherly.
 That means plenty of food and craft beer!
+A great gift idea is their Fathers Day Brewery Tour with Head Brewer, Justin Bishop, which sells out fast.
 Read the Buggybuddys review here.

 Things To Do